Complexity of Markov Chain Monte Carlo for Generalized Linear Models: Introduction

 \subsection{Organization of the paper}

 In Section~\ref{OGLM}, we state the announced results for GLMs rigorously.
-Proofs of the results in Section~\ref{OGLM}, which are corollaries to those in the other sections, are deferred to Appendix~\ref{ovp}.
 In Section~\ref{concensec}, we present general curvature conditions for the local concentration of a probability measure.
-In Sections~\ref{HMC} and~\ref{gibsec}, complexity bounds are given for HMC and the Gibbs sampler respectively targeting a probability measure~$\hat{\pi}$ on~$\mathbb{R}^d$ that exhibits local curvature and global smoothness.
+In Sections~\ref{HMC} and~\ref{gibsec}, total variation and Wasserstein bounds are given for HMC and the Gibbs sampler respectively targeting a probability measure~$\hat{\pi}$ on~$\mathbb{R}^d$ that exhibits local curvature and global smoothness.
 In Section~\ref{csglm}, the curvature and smoothness conditions from the previous sections are verified with high probability for posteriors in GLMs under data-generating assumptions.
 Moreover, in that section, conditions are given for existence and boundedness of a critical point with high probability in the posterior of GLMs.
 These conditions are verified in particular for linear, logistic and Poisson regression therein.
 Section~\ref{poisec} is dedicated to Poisson regression, where the second derivative of the log-posterior grows exponentially, and where the previous analysis fails to yield the announced condition~$n\gtrsim d$.
-The algorithms giving the complexities in the introduction are stated explicitly in Appendix~\ref{Ago} and some auxiliary results are given in Appendix~\ref{Axe}.